cepdnaclk/e20-3yp-Remote-Gait-Analysis/README.md

 ___
-# DELETE THIS INSTRUCTIONS AND ADD AN INTRODUCTION ABOUT YOUR PROJECT
+# Remote Gait Analysis
 ___

-# eYY-3yp-project-template
+# eYY-3yp-remote-gait-analysis

 This is a sample repository you can use for your Embedded Systems project.
 Once you followed these instructions, remove the text and add a brief introduction to here.